Flight-Free-UK/flight_free_uk_website/source/posts_travel/can-the-train-beat-the-plane.html.markdown

 Having said that, flying doesn’t always go smoothly.
 Twice I have had to wait over an hour for a taxi at Bristol airport, and once our flight was delayed by six hours because of snow on the runway.
 Whether you fly or take the train, delays are all too common.
 But the main consideration is that the concentrated time on the train is ideal for relaxing, reading and chatting, where time at the airport is full of stress and distraction.

-> "The concentrated time on the train is ideal for relaxing, reading and chatting.
-Time at the airport is full of stress and distraction."
+> The concentrated time on the train is ideal for relaxing, reading and chatting.
+Time at the airport is full of stress and distraction.

 As for cost, our train tickets cost £288.40 including a booking fee.
 That was for flexible off-peak return tickets that could be used on any train.
 We made the most of the flexibility and travelled home via the east coast, for a whole new set of vistas and cities: the famous Tyne bridges in Newcastle, Durham Cathedral, Sheffield steelworks and the flooded midlands where swans and herons presided over newly-created glassy lakes.